yiwk321/HTML-Game/ReadMe.md

 This is an HTML "game" using canvas and JavaScript.
 It is not interactive and does not handle inputs so it is technically not a game.

 To start, the game spawns 5 helicopters on the canvas at random locations with random velocities.
-The helicopters shoot one missile every 5 seconds (the first missile is shot 2 seconds after spawning/respawning).
+Assuming 60fps, the helicopters shoot one missile every 5 seconds (the first missile is shot 2 seconds after spawning/respawning).
 Both the helicopters and the missiles bounces of the edge of the canvas.

 If a missile hits something, both the missile and the object hit will be destroyed, plays an explosion animation and sound.